Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 Home Assistant logo

-Real examples.
+Real scenarios.
 Real peace of mind.

 You don’t need to be a tech expert to demand better.
 You just need someone in your corner.

 At Serenity Smart Homes, we’re not just here to install gadgets.
-We’re here to rewire how you think about home automation.
-That means:
+We’re here to help you understand what your devices are doing behind the scenes — and to build something that aligns with your values.

 You deserve a smart home that empowers you, not one that reports on you.